 Using ERC-712 format of the transaction allows us to store storage limit within it as well.
 Since the user is paying a per-byte fee for the data they are storing, it is important to support a mechanic where the user has control over the maximum amount they are willing to deposit to rent the storage, much like the maximum amount of gas they are prepared to pay for in Ethereum network.

-In addition to the ERC-712 transactions we foresee a method that both, storage limit and transaction expiry information, within the gas price of the transaction.
+In addition to the ERC-712 transactions we foresee a method that both, storage limit and transaction expiry information, within the gas params of the transaction.
 This would allow for smoother network usage for bots and servers, as the transaction would be streamlined for programmatic usage.

-Additionally we are able to use gas price to set the storage limit, since we’ve adopted the slow-adjusting fee mechanism with tips from Polkadot to provide a better UX for users.
+Additionally we are able to use gas params to set the storage limit, since we’ve adopted the slow-adjusting fee mechanism with tips from Polkadot to provide a better UX for users.
 This mechanism will be incorporated into Acala EVM+, so the contract developers and users won’t have to worry about the gas price.
-This in turn sets the stage for using the gas price for something else, like the before-mentioned passing of the storage limit in the gas price field of the transaction.
+This in turn sets the stage for using the gas params for something else, like the before-mentioned passing of the storage limit in the gas params field of the transaction.
 What is known as a priority fee value in Ethereum transactions, directly corresponds to Acala EVM+ tips, providing an additional familiarity for users and developers coming over from the Ethereum network.